mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 ~> **IMPORTANT:**
 <br> &#8226; The primary difference between [`mongodbatlas_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/cluster) and [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster) is that `mongodbatlas_advanced_cluster` supports multi-cloud clusters.
 We recommend new users start with the `mongodbatlas_advanced_cluster` resource.

+<br> &#8226; Shared tier clusters are supported for single-cloud, see the [Example Tenant Cluster](#Example-Tenant-Cluster) below.
+<br> &#8226; Shared tier cluster tenant upgrade is now supported as well.
+Any change from shared tier to a different instance size will be considered a tenant upgrade.
+When upgrading from shared tier, change the `provider_name` from "TENANT" and to your preferred provider, remove `backing_provider_name`, see the [Example Tenant Cluster Upgrade](#Example-Tenant-Cluster-Upgrade) below.
+<br> &#8226; WARNING!
+On shared tier cluster tenant upgrade, *only* the upgrade changes will be applied.
+This is done in-order to avoid a corrupt state file in the event that the upgrade succeeds, but subsequent updates fail within the same `terraform apply`.
+In order to apply any other cluster changes, run a secondary `terraform apply` after the upgrade succeeds.
 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

 -> **NOTE:** A network container is created for a advanced cluster to reside in if one does not yet exist in the project.
 To  use this automatically created container with another resource, such as peering, the `container_id` is exported after creation.